CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/VRFs/Management-VRF.md

 ### ping or traceroute on the Management VRF

-By default, when you issue a `ping` or `traceroute`, the packet is sent to the dataplane network (the main routing table).
+By default, when you issue a `ping` or `traceroute`, the packet is sent to the data plane network (the main routing table).
 To use `ping` or `traceroute` on the management network, use `ping -I mgmt` or `traceroute -i mgmt`.
 To select a source address within the management VRF, use the `-s` flag for `traceroute`.

 ```
 cumulus@switch:~$ ping -I mgmt <destination-ip>